DHTMLX/docs-diagram/docs/guides/diagram_editor/left_panel.md

 The property can be applied in two cases:

-- when setting the default configuration of the default shape via the [](../../api/editor/defaults_property.md) property of the editor object;
+- when setting the default configuration of a default shape via the [](../../api/editor/defaults_property.md) property of the editor object;
-- when setting the default configuration of the custom shape via the **defaults** attribute of the [](../../api/diagram/addshape_method.md) method.
+- when setting the default configuration of a custom shape via the **defaults** attribute of the [](../../api/diagram/addshape_method.md) method.

-Let's consider three examples of configuring the shape preview:
+Let's consider three examples of configuring a shape preview:

 1\.
-You can specify an image to be shown in the left panel for the custom shape.
+You can specify an image to be shown in the left panel for a custom shape.
 For this purpose, you need to pass either an URL to load an image from or a base64 image as a string value to the **preview** property:

 ~~~js {3}
 const defaults = {